MENU

 For safety reasons, pushrim wheelchair participants must use a racing chair.
 A day chair may be used only if fitted with an attachment such as a FreeWheel.
 All wheelchair participants must always wear a helmet.

-Duo Division
+Duo Teams

-Duo teams will receive an early start for both the marathon and half marathon and must use a customized racing chair.
-Through a partnership with My Team Triumph, our organization may assist participants who do not have access to an eligible chair.
+All duo teams must use a specialized racing wheelchair.
+Through a partnership with myTEAM TRIUMPH-Minnesota, our organization may assist participants who do not have access to an eligible chair.

 Other Mobility Impairments